IDCI-Consulting/TaskBundle/README.md

 IDCITaskBundle
 =============

 The purpose of this bundle is to add an easy way to asynchronously process CPU-intensive scripts.
+You might be used to cron jobs in matter such as these.
-This bundle use RabbitMq to solve those issues.
+This bundle use RabbitMq which solve those issues more efficiently and effectively.
 A CPU-intensive script is called an **action**.
 To keep traces on actions, this bundle uses monolog to store the action logs in mongodb.
 If you want to understand how this bundle works, you need the basics about [rabbitmq](http://www.rabbitmq.com/).